This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 Now you’re going to begin adding pins to your board.
 If you have images of your own that you want to upload, you do that by clicking on the red icon in the upper right-hand corner and clicking on “create pin.”
 There, you’ll have an option to upload images.
 Once it’s uploaded you’ll be asked to choose which board it goes in, and you’ll choose your new secret board.

-Search Keywords That Align With Your Brand Anchors
+Search Keywords That Align With Your Brand Personality Adjectives

 As an example, say your brand anchors are FEMININE, CHEERFUL, and EARTHY